-Professor Daena Goldsmith researches and teaches about how we enact identities and relationships through what we say and how we say it.
-Her work focuses on interactions from everyday life, including the conversations we have with a spouse or partner, the advice we give to friends and family, and the stories we tell face-to-face and online.
-Her courses address the intersections of interpersonal interaction, media, and rhetoric.
+Professor Goldsmith’s teaching and research focuses on how we enact identities and relationships through what we say and how we say it.
+She studies these processes in interactions from everyday life, including the conversations we have with a spouse or partner, the advice we give to friends and family, and the stories we tell face-to-face and online.
+Her courses address the intersections of interpersonal interaction, health, media, and rhetoric.

 An Interview with Daena Goldsmith